gcruzgar/UKsurvey/README.md

 I initially did an overview of files present in the survey.
 Data is available for the previous British Household Panel Survey (BHPS), however, I have focused on Understanding Society waves only.

 Check how many households are present during the entire survey
-List of household ids for each individual (unnecessary as this already exists in cross wave data files)
+Can obtain a list of household IDs for each individual using [household stability](scripts/household_stability.py), however, this is not essential as something similar already exists in cross wave data files (xwaveid).
+It might still be useful to improve computational speed as the list produced is smaller - 2.4MB compared to 22.7MB from the xwaveid file.

 The first attempt at tracking an individual over time can be seen here: [tracking events](scripts/tracking_events.py).
 This includes a function for obtaining a list of individuals that are present in all waves.
 The script selects an individual from the list of those present in all waves.
 It then prints the personal ID (pidp) and the status evolution for a given variable such as employment.